-I took my girls on a sunny walk through Hillsborough village today.
+I took my girls on a sunny walk through Hillsborough village one afternoon.
 We had just completed a circuit around the beautiful old church in the village centre, when they suddenly ducked out of view.
 I darted after them through a quaint little archway that opened into the adjoining cemetery.

 My two had never been in a graveyard before, so as you can imagine, they were full of questions.
 Zoe marvelled at every bouquet of flowers and at each engraved message glinting in the sun, while Eden chased after squirrels and studiously examined snails.
 Alongside their wonder and curiosity, I felt waves of solemnity and sadness wash over me, as I read the brief details of each life lived and lost.